 We have extensive electronic textbooks as part of the reading lists for modules that you can access from the Information Learning Services website from anywhere, interactive databases which include animations, videos and quizzes to support the taught sessions and academic staff will also direct you to relevant sources to support your learning.

-All of the academic staff who deliver the Biomedical Science programme have a teaching qualification.
-The academic team are also Fellows of the Higher Education Academy and the Subject Director is a Senior Fellow of the Higher Education Academy.
-The Team have research profiles and are actively engaged in both pedagogical research (learning and teaching-based) and scientific research.
-The subject technician is also an Associate Fellow of the Higher Education Academy and is a trained Biological Safety Officer.
+The academic staff who deliver the Biomedical Science programme have teaching qualifications and / or Fellows of the Higher Education Academy and the Subject Director is a Senior Fellow of the Higher Education Academy.
+The team have research profiles and are actively engaged in both pedagogical research (learning and teaching-based) and scientific research.
+The subject technicians are Associate Fellows of the Higher Education Academy and trained Biological Safety Officer / phlebotomist.

-These placement opportunities are in addition to the extensive practical classes, supported open learning laboratory sessions and the Year Three laboratory-based Research Project.
+These placement opportunities are in addition to the extensive practical classes, supported open learning laboratory sessions and the Year 3 laboratory-based Research Project.

 The assessment strategy for Biomedical Science has been carefully designed to allow you to demonstrate your skills and abilities using a wide variety of assessment types.
-We have limited the number of examinations so that in each year of study only half of the modules contain a formal exam and all modules contain additional coursework assessments and some modules are assessed by coursework only.
+We have limited the number of examinations and all modules contain additional coursework assessments and some modules are assessed by coursework only.
 You will have a formative (practice) assessment in advance of any summative assessment (the marks count towards the module mark) you undertake throughout the degree.
-Again, your assessments will build in complexity and the proportion of marks they carry as you progress through the degree, so you will have built your subject knowledge and skills to enable you to tackle them successfully.
-We have also looked carefully at spreading your assessment load throughout semester in all years of study, to avoid clustering of deadlines.
+Your assessments will build in complexity as you progress through the degree, so you will have built your subject knowledge and skills to enable you to tackle them successfully.
+We have also spread your assessments throughout semester in all years of study, to avoid clustering of deadlines.